luetage/metric/README.md

 # README

-Just a shitty rust test project converting units.
+Just a shitty rust test project converting units from 2018.